k-capehart/go-salesforce/README.md

 ### Query
 `func (sf *Salesforce) Query(query string, sObject any) error`

-Query performs a SOQL query given a query string and decodes the response into the given struct
+Performs a SOQL query given a query string and decodes the response into the given struct
+- `query`: a SOQL query
-- `sObject`: should be a slice of a custom struct type representing a Salesforce Object
+- `sObject`: a slice of a custom struct type representing a Salesforce Object
 ```go
 type Contact struct {
 	Id       string